 - On-job/Technical questions

 There may be no particular order in which the interviewer asks a potential technical writer those questions.
-And even if there is, it’s difficult to notice it at the moment the technical writer is asked.
+And even if there is, it isn’t easy to notice it when the technical writer is asked.

 Stay calm, collect your thoughts before appearing for the interview, and take your sweet time answering the questions.